bakenshake/bakenshake/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a cozy game in Godot 4.
+- 🔭 I’m currently working on a cozy simulator game in Godot 4.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Unity's UI Toolkit.
-- 👯 I’m looking to collaborate on video games as a programmer or designer.
+- 👯 I’m looking to collaborate on video games as a Systems or UI Engineer.
 - 😄 Pronouns: She/They

 <!--